What Can You Do With a Business Administration Degree?

 - Management Analyst: Management analysts or consultants look for ways to improve an organization’s efficiency and profitability.
 By interviewing people, analyzing data and making recommendations, they help companies stay competitive and enter new markets.
 According to BLS, management analysts earned a median salary of $87,660 in 2020.
 Jobs in this field are projected to grow 14% through 2030.

 - Market Research Analyst: Market research analysts examine and evaluate market conditions to determine how products or services will perform.
-According to BLS, market research analysts earned a median salary of $65,810 in 2020, and jobs for this position are projected to grow 22% through 2030–much faster than the national average for all occupations.
+According to BLS, market research analysts earned a median of $65,810 in 2020, and jobs are projected to grow 22% through 2030 – much faster than the national average for all occupations.

-If you are wondering, “Is a business administration degree worth it?", consider this.
-Eight of the 10 top undergraduate majors in demand by employers were business majors, according to results on a recent Job Outlook survey published by the National Association of Colleges and Employers.
+If you wonder what the career potential is with a business administration degree, consider this: Several of the top undergraduate majors in demand by employers were business majors, according to results of a recent survey published by the National Association of Colleges and Employers (NACE).
 Of those majors, business administration/management ranked among the top five, with 54.5% of employers intending to hire from that educational background.

-In addition to financial and analytical insight, today’s employers seek professionals who thrive in a team setting, exhibit strong interpersonal skills and can quickly adapt to changing situations, according to Indeed.
-These are all soft skills you can expect to develop in a business administration program further.
+In addition to analytical insight, today’s employers seek complex problem solvers and professionals who exhibit strong interpersonal skills and can quickly adapt to changing situations, according to Indeed.
+These are all soft skills you can expect to further develop in a business administration program.

 Whether you’re looking to enter the job market or step up to a management role, a business administration degree is versatile enough to equip you with the knowledge and skills today’s hiring managers are seeking.

 Discover more about SNHU’s bachelor's in business administration: Find out what courses you'll take, skills you’ll learn and how to request information about the program.